 Some prostate cancers grow very slowly.
-They never cause problems or become serious.
+They rarely cause problems or become serious.
 For such a slow-growing cancer, the pain, stress, and the harms of treatment may outweigh any benefits.
 But, it's not clear which type of prostate cancer grows at what rate.
 Once it’s found, your doctor will test you regularly to look for any symptoms that may suggest growth.

 Targeted therapy uses medicines to seek out and kill cancer cells.
 One type blocks the growth of new blood vessels that are needed to grow and spread.
 Targeted therapy may be used with other methods if the cancer is in later stages.

 This works by boosting the immune system.
 Then, it can find and kill cancer cells.
 It works much like a regular vaccine, but it is not preventive.
 It's mainly used in men who have had hormonal therapy without success.